NPS vs PPF — Compare Returns Tax Benefits and Flexibility — India 2026

 Compare National Pension System and Public Provident Fund side by side.
-Analyze returns risk tax benefits lock-in periods and withdrawal rules to choose the best option in 2026.
+Analyze returns risk tax benefits lock-in periods and withdrawal rules to choose.

 NPS and PPF are two of India most popular long-term investment options for retirement planning and tax saving.
 PPF offers guaranteed returns with complete safety while NPS provides market-linked returns with potentially higher growth.
 Both offer Section 80C tax benefits but NPS provides an additional Rs 50000 deduction under Section 80CCD(1B).
 The right choice depends on your risk tolerance investment horizon and retirement goals.
 Our comparison tool helps you see exactly how each performs under different scenarios.